 It's such a shame, but why should we bother with saving it all?
-Lest I be accused of rose-tinted glasses, GAME and its ilk didn't have far to fall from grace—but just imagine.
+Lest I be accused of rose-tinted glasses, GAME and its ilk didn't have far to fall from grace – but just imagine.
 It's crucial these spaces exist, and improve.
 Sure, we have the newly curatorial Steam pages, which are a haven for finding and supporting indie stuff.
-Yet it was a shelf in the GAME my young self took frequent shelter from parental mundanity in that my attention was caught by—on it sat a huge and ugly Baldur's Gate box, something that would come to dominate my gaming persona.
+Yet it was a shelf in the GAME my young self took frequent shelter from parental mundanity in that my attention was caught by – on it, a huge and ugly Baldur's Gate box, something that would come to dominate my gaming persona.

-It was in Games Workshop as a shy, nerdy kid that I discovered camaraderie, realized that there were older geeks who were cool and supportive, that I discovered the artistry behind it all.
-And it was in countless other community-minded retail spaces that a large part of my identity was reconciled with my vision for what the world around me should be.
+It was in Games Workshop as a shy, nerdy kid that I discovered camaraderie, realised that there were older geeks who were cool and supportive, that I discovered the artistry behind it all.
+And it was in countless other community minded retail spaces that a large part of my identity was reconciled with my vision for what the world around me should be.

 And imagine if, much like the Apple Stores, you could pop in to a shop with technical queries, have them solved, graciously, without having to pay for any bullshit add-on insurance.

-In short, as darling industry analyst Michael Pachter recognizes, the UK retail industry is "a joke."
+In short, as darling industry analyst Michael Pachter recognises, the UK retail industry is "a joke".
 He goes on with his typical cutting wit and aplomb to surmise that "retailers' failure to make money on games has contributed to high street bankruptcies," due to loss-leading prices.
 Pachter's delusional bon mots might actually make sense if he was referring to the used game trade or supermarkets.